floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 - window is resized by user
 - system resize event fires giving the new window size
-- sokol-app resize event handler initiated a swapchain resize, records the new size (which is returned by `sapp_width/height()`) and notifies the app code via `SAPP_EVENTTYPE_RESIZED`
+- sokol-app listens for the window system resize event and initiates a swapchain resize with the new size coming from the window system event, the stores the new size for sapp_width/height() and finally fires an `SAPP_EVENTTYPE_RESIZED` event

-This didn't work on the Vulkan backend, the validation layer would sometimes complain that there's a difference between actual and expected swapchain surface dimensions (I forgot the exact error circumstances, forgiveable since implementating a Vulkan backend is basically from crawling from one validation layer error to the next).
+This doesn't work on the Vulkan backend, the validation layer would sometimes complain that there's a difference between actual and expected swapchain surface dimensions (I forgot the exact error circumstances, forgiveable since implementating a Vulkan backend is basically crawling from one validation layer error to the next).

-Long story short: I got it to work by leaving the host window system entirely out of the loop for resizing and let the Vulkan swapchain take full control of the resize process:
+Long story short: I got it to work by leaving the host window system entirely out of the loop and let the Vulkan swapchain take full control of the resize
+process:

 - window is resized by user
 - system resize event fires, but is now ignored by sokol-app
-- the next time `vkQueuePresentKHR()` is called it returns with an error code which triggers a swapchain-resource re-creation (getting the size from the Vulkan surface object instead of the window system), records the new size (for `sapp_width/height()`) and finally fires an `SAPP_EVENTTYPE_RESIZED` event
+- the next time `vkQueuePresentKHR()` is called it returns with an error code and this triggers a swapchain-resource resize, with the size coming from the Vulkan surface object instead of the window system, finally an `SAPP_EVENTTYPE_RESIZED` event is fired

 This fixes any validation layer warnings and is in the end a cleaner implementation compared to letting the window system dictate the swapchain size.